-The introduction of covalent or physical cross-links between grafts, yielding brush gels or hydrogels, enabled us to precisely tune the nanomechanical and nanotribological properties of the obtained films and provided a tool to modulate their swelling properties.
+The introduction of covalent or physical crosslinks between grafts, yielding brush gels or hydrogels, enabled to precisely tune the nanomechanical and nanotribological properties of the obtained films, and provided a tool to modulate their swelling properties.

-Alternatively, the application of block copolymers and mixed brushes enlarged the tuning potential for interfacial composition and allowed one to generate assemblies that can vary their nanomorphology in response to selective solvent environments, often improving the structural stability of the entire coating within aggressive media.
+Alternatively, the application of block copolymer and mixed brushes enlarged the tuning potential for interfacial composition, and allowed one to generate assemblies that can vary their nanomorphology in response to selective solvent environments, often improving the structural stability of the entire coating within aggressive media.

-Despite the wealth of possibilities in the molecular structuring of polymer brushes, even the most sophisticated polymer architectures have been always characterized by a constant or "quenched" structure, which enabled limited conformational transitions in response to a variation in temperature or solvent quality.
-Hence, it has become progressively evident that one of the next challenges that will involve polymer and materials chemists will deal with the realization of soft-matter interfaces characterized by a "dynamic" architecture that can remodel itself via topological transformations of its macromolecular constituents, 157,158 in this way modulating surface interaction with the surrounding medium.
+Despite the wealth of possibilities in the molecular structuring of polymer brushes, even the most sophisticated polymer architectures have been always characterized by a constant or a variation of temperature or solvent quality.
+Hence, it has become progressively evident that one of the next challenges that will involve polymer and materials chemists will deal with the realization of soft-matter interfaces characterized by a "dynamic" architecture, which can remodel itself via topological transformations of its macromolecular constituents, 157-158 in this way modulating surface interaction with the surrounding medium.